duhengxu-commits/Use-ADC-to-collect-signals-and-import-them-into-PyCharm-for-CNN-training/README.md

 # Use-ADC-to-collect-signals-and-import-them-into-PyCharm-for-CNN-training
 Continuous analog signals are sampled using the hardware ADC.
 The raw data is imported into the Python environment via the serial port (UART/USB).
 The signal is subjected to noise reduction, normalization, and sliding window frame division.
 Build a 1D-CNN model in PyCharm to automatically identify signals with different features.

+Before using it, you need to connect an ADS1115 acquisition module to a microcontroller.
+Here, I am using Arduino nano 168P.
+This makes it convenient to provide the appropriate serial port for the computer and PyCharm.